JonKing93/Paleo-DA-Hackathon--October-2022/source/introduction/code1.rst

 .. note::

     If this causes an error message, you may not have the toolbox installed correctly.
-Try `reinstalling the toolbox <prerequisites.html#dash-toolbox>`_ or ask an organizer for help.
+Try :ref:`reinstalling the toolbox <install-DASH>` or ask an organizer for help.